dnschneid/crouton/README.md

      and Ctrl+Alt+Shift+Forward to cycle through the chroots.
   6. Exit the chroot by logging out of Xfce.

+### With encryption!
+  1. Add the -e parameter when you run crouton to create an encrypted chroot.
+  2. Note that this is only as secure as the passphrase and root password you choose.
+Certainly this is nowhere near as secure as Chromium OS is normal (non-dev) mode, so don't be misled by the word "encryption."

 ### You want to make a bootstrap tarball and create a chroot from that
   1. Download `crouton`.
   2. Open a shell and run